top of page

 Exhibition & Talk I Dacians and Romanians in Britain

-We were delighted to have with us distinguished archeologist Tony Wilmott, who led key excavations work at Hadrian’s Wall, writer Ioana Morpurgo, who was commissioned to write a story in response to this project and historian Cristina Paiusan from the National History Museum in Bucharest, where the exhibition will go next.
+We were delighted to have with us distinguished archaeologist Tony Wilmott, who led key excavation work at Hadrian’s Wall; writer Ioana Morpurgo, who was commissioned to write a story in response to this project; and historian Cristina Paiusan from the National History Museum in Bucharest, where the exhibition will next be displayed.
 The evening concluded with a short film dedicated to this project, produced by Christian Havrincea.

-“Voices from Wall.
-Dacians and Romanians in Britain” was first opened in Carlisle and then Manchester.
-You can see it at Romanian Cultural Institute in London until the 31 May.
+“Voices from the Wall.
+Dacians and Romanians in Britain” was first opened in Carlisle and then in Manchester.
+You can view it at the Romanian Cultural Institute in London until May 31.

-This is the first itinerant exhibition of this kind in the UK, developed by Romanian Cultural Institute in London, underpinned by a solid online campaign, which to date has reached over two million people.
+This is the first itinerant exhibition of its kind in the UK, developed by the Romanian Cultural Institute in London, and underpinned by a solid online campaign that has reached over two million people to date.

 Comments